PDCbc/viz/README.md

 npm start   # Start the application.
 ```

+### Settings

+It is possible to configure some settings for the server using Node's `process.env.VARIABLE` construct.
+Any environement variables are available through this.
+The Visualizer utilizes the following environment variables, if they are not specified a default value is choosen.

+* `HUBAPI_URL` - the URL to the HAPI component.
+Defaults to `https://hubapi:3005`.
+* `AUTH_MAIN_URL` - the URL to the Auth main component.
+Defaults to `https://auth:3005`.
+* `AUTH_CONTROL_URL` - the URL to the Auth main component.
+Defaults to `https://auth:3006`.
+* `AUTH_MAIN_URL` - the URL to the Auth main component.
+Defaults to `https://auth:3005`.
+* `PORT` - the URL to the Auth main component.
+Defaults to `3004`.
+* `NODE_TLS_REJECT_UNAUTHORIZED` - the URL to the Auth main component.
+* `PORT_VIZ_HTTP` - The port to service HTTP requests on, redirects to HTTPS.
+Defaults `3008`.

 # Deploy

 There is a `Dockerfile` for use in deployment, however your mileage may vary.